hmrc/hmrc-frontend/CONTRIBUTING.md

 > Make sure you commit the changes!

 ```
-npm install
+pnpm install
 # for breaking changes:
-npm version major
+pnpm version major
 # for non-breaking changes:
-npm version minor
+pnpm version minor
 ```

 ### Adding or updating NPM dependencies

 To minimise the security risk from accidentally installing a compromised package, you should:
 - Use the `--ignore-scripts` parameter when installing to prevent the package from executing scripts during installation.
 This can't be configured automatically in the repo because it would disable our ability to run any scripts (even the top-level ones in the project)
-- Run `npm run audit` post installation to check for vulnerabilities after installing before running a build or test using it
+- Run `pnpm run audit` post installation to check for vulnerabilities after installing before running a build or test using it

 > [!NOTE]
-> Deliberately compromised packages tend to be quickly removed from NPM once they are discovered, but a removed package might be present in a cache somewhere so for safety we should always run this check.
+> Deliberately compromised packages tend to be quickly removed from PNPM once they are discovered, but a removed package might be present in a cache somewhere so for safety we should always run this check.

 - Carefully consider if new dependencies are really needed, and try to avoid adding them whenever possible